 (5) Committee Prints: You can find Committee Prints in CIS's U.S. Congressional Committee Prints Index or their Congressional Masterfile I CD-ROM.

 (b) Getting legislative history materials.
 The first place to get Federal legislative history materials is your own library.
 If that won't do it, consider visiting or getting copies from a Federal depository library.
 Depository libraries are located across the country - the GPO says there's at least one in almost every Congressional District.
-You can get a locate local Depository libraries on the GPO's Web site (www.access.gpo.gov/su_docs/fdlp/tools/ldirect.html).
+You can find a local Depository libraries on the GPO's Web site (catalog.gpo.gov/fdlpdir/FDLPdir.jsp).
 Note: The government documents section of all Depository libraries must be open to the public (by law) during normal business hours, even if the rest of the library isn't.

 You'll also find Federal legislative history materials in most academic law libraries, even if they aren't depository libraries.
 Most large law firm libraries will at least have USCCAN, which gives you the text of each enacted law and one Committee Report.